 to initiate or join any lawsuits for the payments made under the program.

 In exchange for voluntarily disclosing and paying or remitting the tax and non-tax debts, the Department agrees to waive

-all penalties that would otherwise apply.
+all penalties and half of the interest that would otherwise apply.
 The Department also agrees not to assess the discloser for periods prior to the

 disclosed four-year period for the taxes disclosed.
 Should the Department subsequently audit the discloser for the periods,